richinfante/rebbletool/README.md

 - `emu-tap --direction <+x|-x|+y|-y|+z|-z>
 - `emu-compass --heading <0-360>`

-## Tested on:
-- macOS (M2)
-- Linux (x86_64)

 ## Development Notes

+Some notes on how this all works!

 We download the sdk and extract as normal, with some modifications to the requirements.txt file

-Then, we modify the waf file, so that the data is split into a separate file.
-Python3 doesn't like the original packed waf since it has null bytes in it.

-Then, we run a configure.
-This _mostly_ works, extracting the files we need.
-Then, we run our patch to allow it to actually function for our build.
+Then, we modify the waf file from the SDK.
+It doesn't execute in python3 since it contains null bytes, so we duplicate the file, and modify the original to remove the data and point the extract at the duplicate.

+Then, the tool runs a waf configure.
+The first go-around, this extracts but crashes.
+We detect this and install our `sdk.patch`, which fixes the known issues for python3, and continues.

 ```bash
 # this will crash, but extract the waf file